-In March 2016, our Board of Directors authorized a new \$100.0 million share repurchase program.
-In fiscal year 2016, we repurchased and retired 3.1 million shares of our common stock for \$79.2 million.
-As of November 30, 2016, there is \$135.3 million remaining under this current authorization.
-The timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and the Board of Directors may choose to suspend, expand or discontinue the repurchase program at any time.
+In September 2017, our Board of Directors increased the total share repurchase authorization to \$250.0 million.
+In fiscal year 2017, we repurchased and retired 2.2 million shares of our common stock for \$73.9 million.
+As of November 30, 2017, there is \$220.0 million remaining under this current authorization.
+We expect to repurchase \$120.0 million of shares of our common stock in fiscal year 2018.
+However, the timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and we may choose to suspend, expand or discontinue the repurchase program at any time.